neuroelectro/neuroelectro_org/README.md

 Currently this repository encapsulates the majority of the features of the project, including text-mining (located in the folder labelled "article_text_mining"), the models specifying the relational database (implemented in Django), and the website front end and back end code (implemented in Python's Django web framework).

-Interested collaborators and contributors should contact @stripathy or @rgerkin, post in the Gitter chat, or post to the Google Groups Mailing List at https://groups.google.com/forum/#!forum/neuroelectro.
+Interested collaborators and contributors should contact @stripathy or @rgerkin, post in the [Gitter chat](https://gitter.im/neuroelectro/neuroelectro_org), or post to the [Google Groups Mailing List](https://groups.google.com/forum/#!forum/neuroelectro).

 ## Code Repository Objectives
 * **Information Management**